BPRO Long Put Strategy

 - What is a long put on BPRO?

 - A long put on BPRO is the long put strategy applied to BPRO (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With BPRO stock trading near $22.41, the strikes shown on this page are snapped to the nearest listed BPRO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BPRO stock at $20.76 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BPRO chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BPRO long put max profit and max loss calculated?